An Education | 2009

 David takes Jenny to a Ravel concert at St John’s Smith Square, in Westminster, where she meets his smooth operator friend Danny (Dominic Cooper) with jovial, if none-too-bright, girlfriend Helen (Rosamund Pike) in tow.
 The 18th century Baroque church of St John’s, which now really is a music venue, plays a much more serious role in another recent literary adaptation, Joe Wright’s film of Atonement.

 The formal sobriety of the cultural evening is swiftly followed by a table for four at snazzy West End nightspot, ‘Juliette’s’.
-Behind the sultry black and purple set-dressing lies the red and gilt of the Café de Paris, 3 Coventry Street, between Piccadilly Circus and Leicester Square, a regular nightclub location seen in 50s and 60s-set The Krays, King Ralph, Scandal and Absolute Beginners.
+Behind the sultry black and purple set-dressing lies the red and gilt of the Café de Paris, 3 Coventry Street, between Piccadilly Circus and Leicester Square.

 The high life is simply par for the course for Danny, who lives in a spacious luxury pad on Cumberland Terrace, NW1, alongside Regent’s Park.